scyjth/biosteam_lca/README.rst

     $ conda install -c haasad eidl

 There has been more and more LCA researchers participating in open source communities.
 BioSTEAM_LCA interfaces with these excellent packages to enable rapid translation of biorefinery designs/processes and laboratory scale results to systems-scale sustainability assessments.
-This `Dashboard <https://github.com/IndEcol/Dashboard/>`__  contains a list of all repositories for LCA researchers.
+This `Dashboard <https://github.com/IndEcol/Dashboard/>`__  contains a list of all related repositories for LCA researchers.

 Choose LCI Databases and impact assessment methods
 ***************************************************